-Quick workflow is designed for fast LAS file production when the offsets and the calibration values are already stored in R1A.
-The R1A is delivered to customers fully calibrated.
+Quick workflow is designed for fast LAS file production when the offsets and the calibration values are already stored in the ROCK LiDAR.
+The ROCK LiDAR is delivered to customers fully calibrated.
 Therefore, the quick workflow is all that is needed 99% of the time.

 Move the project data from the USB stick to your local hard-drive.
 This will ensure the highest speed of processing.

 Navigate to the project folder and double click to open the ppk.pcmp file.

 This will open up PCMasterGL with your project files and the trajectory that you processed in the previous step.